Toyota Prius: Fifth generation (XW60; 2022)

-The fifth-generation Prius was unveiled on 16 November 2022, with two powertrain options announced for the Japanese market.
+The fifth-generation Prius was presented on 16 November 2022, with two powertrain options announced for the Japanese market.
 The first uses Toyota's Series Parallel Hybrid System, available in 1.8-litre (2ZR-FXE) and 2.0-litre (M20A-FXS) variants and producing up to 103 kW and 144 or 146 kW respectively.
 This model is also available with E-Four all-wheel drive system.
 The second, a plug-in hybrid, combines a 2.0-litre M20A-FXS engine, an electric motor and lithium-ion batteries to produce a combined output of 164 kW.